Collaborative-AI/tutorial/Literature Search/README.md

 - **Suggested Columns (sorted by Date):**

-  - **Article** The title of the paper, which usually reflects the core research question or contribution.
+  - **Title** The title of the paper, which usually reflects the core research question or contribution.

   - **Author** The names of the authors, listed in the order they appear on the paper.
 Knowing the authors can help identify prominent researchers in the field.